orbitalfoundation/orbital-puppet/README.md

 # Puppet - May 2024

-Web based conversational interfaces using 3d embodied puppets driven by llms with voice, facial and body performances leveraging open source third party components.
+Real time web based conversational interfaces using 3d embodied puppets driven by llms with voice, facial and body performances leveraging open source third party components.

+Note that I fully expect this work to be obsolete within a few months.
+There is a rapidly growing body of work around the orchestration of embodied full body performances.
+We should see rapid evolution of the space within the next year or so - for example see the NVIDIA Audio2Face (https://youtu.be/DGEIRuXP8hQ?si=CNWY3I73q_SuK0YF) and ongoing research into body performances ( https://openhuman-ai.github.io/awesome-gesture_generation/ ).

 ## Features (legend: * = done and - = not done)